cncf/toc/process/project_milestones.md

 * Project has engaged with a few Technical Advisory Groups to ensure they are considering best practices across multiple technical and governance facets
 * Project has defined a process for managing the conduct of its community, either establishing its own group to do this, leveraging the existing leadership, or deferring to the CNCF
 * Project maintains a dependency graph so adopters fully understand the complexity and risk of use
+* Project has 3 or more adopters using the project in production to support completion of Due Diligence and adopter interviews
+* Project plans activities to increase project adoption trajectory 3 adopters
+* Project has more than 5 regular contributors, more than half of which are from different organizations
 * TBD - add more!

 ## Graduation